hibaa8/TSS2026-LunarLions/README.md

 | ------------------ | ----------------------- | ------------------ |
 | 4 bytes            | 4 bytes                 | 4 bytes (optional) |

-The server will always send a UDP packet to acknowledge a request or change.
+The server will always respond back with a UDP packet to acknowledge a request or change.
 If you are sending a packet to change a value (e.g. the throttle on the rover), then you will recieve a 4 byte response where a successful change will be indicated as true `(01000000)` and false as `(00000000)`.
 If requesting a JSON file (command numbers 0, 1, and 2), then the UDP response will be variable based on the JSON file length.
 You can convert these bytes back to JSON for use within your interfaces.

 | Timestamp (unit32) | Command number (uint32) | Output Data    |
 | ------------------ | ----------------------- | -------------- |